kirilcvetkov92/Instagram-Crawler/README.md

 * [-db EXPORT_DB] Whether to save data in a database or only in a file system
 * [-DIR DIRECTORY]: Directory where the data will be stored
 * [-page PAGE_NAME]: Profile / crawling page
-* [-more MORE_DETAILS]: Retrieve more details, such as number of likes, description of pictures within a single photo
+* [-more MORE_DETAILS]: Retrieve more details, such as a number of likes, description of pictures within a single photo
 ```

 ### Example